Aral-Sarrafi/Advanced_Lane_Finding/README.md

 All the above mentioned criteras are implemented in the function named **VIDEO_PROCESS** in My_Functions.py file.

-The result of my lane detection pipeline on video stream is in the link ().
+The result of my lane detection pipeline on video stream is in the [Video Link](./My_video.avi).